-At the end of year one each group of students must generate a one-two page report.
-This is submitted by email to eastbio@eastscotdtp.ac.uk.
+At the end of each meeting, each meeting organisers must generate a one-to-two page report by discussing it with the participants, as relevant, then submit it by email to enquiries@eastscotbiodtp.ac.uk.
+We will send you the form after the Induction.

-Thematic Meeting Area List Names of Students in Thematic Group Date
+send you the form after the Induction.

+Thematic Group: Thematic meeting date:

-Please list details of any meetings contributors (guest speakers, facility managers, industry representatives or students from other PhD training programs).
+Please list details of any contributors to your meeting (guest speakers, facility managers, industry representatives, or students from other PhD training programs, etc.).

-Please list details of meeting activities (key resources, useful website etc.).
+Please list details of meeting activities (key resources, software, useful website, etc.).

-To keep moving forward decide in your group what the key benefits of your thematic training meetings are.
-Write a brief summary that includes
+To keep moving forward decide in your group what the key benefits of your thematic training meeting were.
+Write a brief summary that includes:

-- One new idea
+One new idea

-- One insight
+One insight

-- One learning
+One learning

-- One action
+One action

+That completes the report.
+Thank you for your contributions.